grnet/agora/README.md

 Marketplace application for Cloud Services, developed for the GÉANT network.

-Estimated release date: summer 2014.
+Estimated release date: late 2014.